Tushar Gandhi

 Tushar Arun Gandhi (born 17 January 1960) is an Indian author and son of Arun Manilal Gandhi, thus great-grandson of Mahatma Gandhi.
 In March 2005, he led the 75th anniversary re-enactment of the Dandi March.

 Early life

-Tushar Arun Gandhi was born on 17 January 1960, in Shegaon, Maharashtra, to Arun and Sunanda Gandhi.
+Tushar Arun Gandhi was born on 17 January 1960, on train between Mumbai and Kolkata, halted on Shegaon railway station, to Arun and Sunanda Gandhi.
 His father was an author and his mother was a researcher.
 Tushar was raised in the Mumbai suburb of Santacruz.
 He studied at Adarsh Vinay Mandir, a local Gujarati-medium school.
 He holds a diploma in printing from the Government Institute of Printing Technology, Mumbai.

 Personal life

 Gandhi resides in Mumbai.
 In 1985, he married Sonal Desai.
 Together, they have 2 children, son Vivan Gandhi and daughter Kasturi Gandhi.
 Kasturi was so named after Kasturba Gandhi.